sonic-net/sonic-mgmt/ansible/doc/README.testbed.k8s.Setup.md

 - Each high availability master setup requires 4 new Linux KVMs running on a Testbed Server via bridged networking.
     - 3 Linux KVMs to serve as 3-node high availability Kubernetes master
     - 1 Linux KVM to serve as HAProxy Load Balancer node
-- Each KVM has one management interface assigned an IP address reachable from SONiC DUT
+- Each KVM has one management interface assigned an IP address reachable from SONiC DUT.
 - HAProxy Load Balancer proxies requests to 3 backend Kubernetes master nodes.

+Our setup meets Kubernetes Minimum Requirements to setup a High Available cluster.
+The Minimum Requirements are as follows:
+- 2 GB or more of RAM per machine
+- 2 CPUs or more per machine
+- Full network connectivity between all machines in the cluster (public or private network)
+- sudo privileges on all machines
+- SSH access from one device to all nodes in the system

 ## How to Setup High Availability Kubernetes Master